Employment

 Supervision of a staff of Social Workers who provide direct services to clients in the areas of Child Welfare, Adult Services, and Day Care.
 Work supervised is predominately at the level of Social Worker I A& T, Social Worker III and Social Worker II and requires providing considerable guidance to staff in case consultation.
 Employee assigns cases to subordinates, coordinates work flow operations, and supervises staff through case review and consultation.
 Employees are responsible for staff training, resolving problems and ensuring quality services are provided.
 Employees' responsibilities may range from a single sub-unit in an agency or institution to multiple service programs in a small agency and may carry a small caseload.
 Employees may provide input to higher level management on administrative, personnel, and budget issues.
 Employees report to a higher level supervisor or administrator.
 Employees may be called upon in times of disaster, either natural or manmade, to staff an evacuation shelter or handle other assigned duties.
 This is a requirement of the position and failure to serve may result in adverse action.
 Master’s degree in social work from an appropriately accredited institution and two years of directly related experience; or a bachelor’s degree in social work from an appropriately accredited institution and three years of directly related experience; or a master’s degree in a human services field from an appropriately accredited institution and three years of directly related experience; or a bachelor’s degree in a human services field from an appropriately accredited institution and four years of directly related experience; or a bachelor’s degree from an appropriately accredited institution and five years of directly related experience; or an equivalent combination of education and experience.
 For more information, see Social Work Supervisor III Recruitment Announcement below.

+This employee will primarily work with Foster Care and Adoption Services.
+This employee will receive referrals; explain services available and process intake reports to completion.
+This employee will also monitor all services provided under his/her direction to see that Federal/State policies are followed.
 Work in this class involves providing intensive social work services in serious and complicated cases which require the flexible use of a wide range of social work skills and intervention techniques.
 Services are provided in a variety of settings including local human services agencies, public health departments, correctional facilities, teaching hospitals, medical schools, juvenile training centers, and state institutions.
-Work will be in Child Protective Services and will involve investigation of alleged neglect or abuse and/or dependency; providing in-depth assessment of family dynamics and needs, assessment, intervention and treatment of patients and or families with acute to severe medical and/or emotional disorders and mental illnesses; serving as expert witness at court hearings; or advanced social work intervention, instruction, and research in a teaching hospital.
+Work will be in Child Protective Services and may involve investigation of alleged neglect or abuse and/or dependency; providing in-depth assessment of family dynamics and needs, assessment, intervention and treatment of patients and or families with acute to severe medical and/or emotional disorders and mental illnesses; serving as expert witness at court hearings; or advanced social work intervention, instruction, and research in a teaching hospital.
 Work is distinguished from the Social Worker II classification by greater involvement in sensitive and traumatic situations such as custody and removal of clients from homes, catastrophic and terminal illness, and/or family dysfunction.
 Employees supervise and train lower-level social workers, students, and interns.
-Employees report to clinic managers, program directors, or unit supervisors.
-Employees may be called upon in times of disaster, either natural or manmade, to staff an evacuation shelter or handle other assigned duties.
-This is a requirement of the position and failure to serve may result in adverse action.
 Master's degree in social work from an accredited school of social work; Bachelor's degree in social work from an accredited school of social work and completion of the Child Welfare Collaborative (Child Welfare positions only); Bachelor's degree in social work from an accredited school of social work and one year directly related experience; Master's degree in a human services field and one year of directly related experience; Bachelor's degree in a human services field from an accredited college or university and two years directly related experience; Bachelor's degree from an accredited college or university and three years of directly related experience.
-For more information, see Social Worker III – Child Protective Services Recruitment Announcement below.

 All applicants must complete a state application (PD-107) https://oshr.nc.gov/nc-state-government-paper-application-employment-pd-107) & Submit by email to: This email address is being protected from spambots.
 You need JavaScript enabled to view it. or by mail to: Perquimans County Dept. of Social Services PO Box 107, Hertford NC 27944 - or- in person at: 103 Charles St, Hertford NC 27944